EvilYep/EvilYep/README.md

 - 👀 I’m interested in **a lot of stuff actually**

-- 🔭 I’m currently working on [my personal portfolio on which I just can't stop but add features and no actual content at all](https://github.com/EvilYep/Online-CV)
+- 🔭 I’m currently working on **[my personal portfolio on which I just can't stop but add features and no actual content at all](https://github.com/EvilYep/Online-CV)**

 - 🌱 I’m currently learning **totallly unrelated stuff (Unity), and also keeping up with Laravel and Vue.js**

 - 👯 I’m looking to collaborate on **anything interesting my low experience would allow me to**

-- 🤝 I’m looking for help with [my previous idea of a portfolio that "plays" like a video game](https://github.com/EvilYep/Portfolio)
+- 🤝 I’m looking for help with **[my previous idea of a portfolio that "plays" like a video game](https://github.com/EvilYep/Portfolio)**

+- 👨‍🏫 I used to be a teacher but resigned to become a full-time developer

 - 💬 Ask me about **how Portal 2 is the best game ever**

-- 👾 I love retro aesthetics and will try to implement the [Konami code](https://gist.github.com/EvilYep/7458b242d88ccfd91089591256c7ca80) whenever and wherever I can
+- 👾 I love **retro aesthetics** and will try to implement the **[Konami code](https://gist.github.com/EvilYep/7458b242d88ccfd91089591256c7ca80)** whenever and wherever I can

+- 🤘 I am a volunteer at many music festivals, notably Hellfest Open Air, the biggest metal gig in France (which means I'll probably be unavailable early to mid-June)

-- 📫 How to reach me **guillaume.moneret@gmail.com**
+- 📫 How to reach me directly **guillaume.moneret@gmail.com**

-- ⚡ Fun fact : **When I was young and we didn't care about how planes ruin the planet, in New Zealand, I skydived above Mordor**
+- ⚡ Fun fact : When I was young and we didn't care about how planes ruin the planet, in New Zealand, I skydived kinda above Mordor (Tongariro National Park)

 <h3 align="center">Connect with me:</h3>
 <p align="center">